 It’s trendy right now for companies to rave about their internal culture.
 That’s understandable: Disengaged employees can cause internal conflict and reduce overall productivity.

 But hiring someone you think will “fit in” is problematic.
 Firstly, recruiters often get organizational culture or values confused with whether or not the candidate would be “up for beers” after work.
 Secondly, it reinforces existing biases and reduces someone’s ability to do a job to whether or not they share the same hobbies or interests as their team.

-Hiring for “culture add” over “culture fit” focuses on what the candidates can bring to the table rather than how they fit into the existing culture.
+It's good practice to hire for “culture add” over “culture fit”, because it focuses on what the candidates can bring to the table rather than how they fit into the existing culture.

 You’ll see organizations like Netflix and Zoom embodying this idea.
 Netflix’s famous company culture includes values like “judgment, communication, curiosity, innovation, inclusion, integrity, impact, and passion.”

 Meanwhile, Eric Yuan, the chief executive officer of Zoom Video Communications, has said that he looks for hires with diverse experiences who can bring new ideas and fresh thinking to each team.